 SystemRescueCD is an amazing tool that packs a myriad of admin stuff.
-The usage I give it the most are:
+I find myself repeatedly using it for:

 - Data Transfer

 - Disk Cloning

 This is the one that brought me to this post.
 It’s very easy to spin up SystemRescueCD on any machine, and you’ll get a full

 sshd server to connect to.
 From there you can download/upload to the HDDs on that machine, bypassing the Operative System.

 On recent editions of SystemRescueCD, iptables starts by default, so you either stop

 iptables or configure the firewall to accept connections to the

 iptables -A INPUT -p tcp --dport 22 -j ACCEPT